IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/README.md

-# Exposing APIs from Actions
+# Exposing Actions as APIs

-This exercise shows you how to create public HTTP endpoints from actions.
+This exercise shows you how to create public HTTP endpoints from IBM Cloud Functions Actions.
 You will learn how to create web actions and use the integrated API gateway.

 _Once you have completed this exercise, you will have…_